 The Rev. Matthew Roeglin, pastor of Blessed Savior and circuit visitor for several LCMS congregations closest to Ferguson, said “the tension in North County is very apparent.”

 His congregation “will be praying for peace in our neighborhoods, peace in Christ for those mourning the loss of Michael Brown, and peace and safety for the citizens and the law-enforcement officers who are working hard to protect the people and businesses in our community,” he said.

 “We also will be praying for the police officer involved in the shooting, not only for safety for him and his family, but also because he has to live with the fact that — justified or not — a young, unarmed man died by his hands, and the fact that his actions started the unfortunate chain of events of this past week.”

-The Rev. Adam Filipek, pastor of Salem, called all 26 member families on Aug.
+The Rev. Adam Filipek, pastor of Salem, called all 26 member families who live in the Ferguson area on Aug.
 11, the day after the rioting and looting broke out, to make sure they were safe.

 He also made sure they — and the parents of students at Salem’s elementary school — had his cell phone number so that if they felt like they were in danger they could “contact me immediately and I would provide temporary housing” and “help them recover lost, damaged or stolen property.”

 Vicar Chris Chandler serves fewer than five miles away from the Ferguson protesters, at Immanuel, an integrated congregation of mostly African-American members.
 Many of the 50 or so worshipers have friends and family in Ferguson, with ties to law enforcement as well.